Mardi Himal Trek

 • Avoid the crowd of Annapurna Base Camp Trek in the peak season and enjoy the solitude of nature all by yourself.

-Mardi Himal Trek is a 5-day adventure that has recently gained popularity because of its easy access.
-The starting point of the trek is Pokhara, which is at 820 meters, leading you to the highest point, 4,200 meters, at Mardi Himal Base Camp.
-You will find ample teahouses and meal options throughout the trek, making your trekking adventure comfortable.
+The Mardi Himal Trek is a 5-day adventure that has recently gained popularity due to its easy access.
+The trek starts in Pokhara at 820 meters and reaches the highest point, Mardi Himal Base Camp at 4,200 meters.
+You will find ample teahouses and dining options throughout the trek, making your trek comfortable.
 Rich in flora and fauna, you can witness species such as Musk deer, Danfe, and many more if you are lucky enough.

-5 Days Mardi Himal Trek Itinerary
+5 Days Mardi Himal Trek Cost

 Resuming our journey, we will get to Deurali.
 From Deurali, the trail is rather relaxing as we walk through the thick forest.
 There are a few uphill and downhill walks before we reach the forest camp for the night.
 The forest camp has about ten tea houses where we can get good food and comfortable sleep.